flowdev/spaghetti-cutter/README.md

 You should consider all three types of links:
 - `tool` packages (least important),
 - database usage (quite important) and
-- `allow` directives (most important).
+- `allow` directives between domain packages (most important).

-When the weakes links are found it is great if you can even minimize these links.
+When the weakest links are found it is great if you can even minimize these links.
 Over time they tend to accumulate and some aren't really necessary anymore.
 It is often great to get a perspective from the business side about this.